microsoft/ai-chat-protocol/spec/README.md

 ## HTTP responses from AI Chat App endpoints

-The HTTP response should either be JSON for a non-streaming response, or [newline-delimited JSON](https://ndjson.org/home/) ("NDJSON"/"jsonlines") for a streaming response.
+The HTTP response should either be JSON for a non-streaming response, or [newline-delimited JSON](https://ndjson.org/home/) ("NDJSON") for a streaming response.

 ### Non-streaming response